 It’s hard to believe that at the beginning of this quarantine, (which for our household was March 15 – the Ides of March!) we thought we would just need to shelter-in-place for two or three weeks to help “flatten the curve”.
 We assumed that after a few weeks of good behavior in quarantine, we would all go back to our normal lives.
 After a few days though, it was apparent that things would never go back to anything resembling the old “normal”.

 “Normal” is now wiping down our groceries and mail (even envelopes) the minute it comes in our home.
 “Normal” is second-guessing ourselves when we want (but don’t need) to take the dogs for a walk or go on a leisurely bicycle ride or order take-out from a restaurant.
 “Normal” is visiting with family or friends via Zoom video calls instead of in-person, even if they live only two blocks away.
-“Normal” is putting away our company laptops at 5:00 o’clock and walking to the the couch in ours PJs for happy hour at 5:01 pm with to-go cocktails delivered from a local restaurant.
+“Normal” is putting away our company laptops at 5:00 o’clock and walking to the the couch in ours PJs for happy hour at 5:01 pm with to-go cocktails from a nearby local restaurant.
 “Normal” is turning down cheap summer flights in exchange for the gratitude of having a healthy life and incredible past travels to relive in the meantime.
 And “normal” is having no idea when you’ll safely be able to see friends, family, and co-workers without having to stand six feet apart.

 Since we have no idea when we will be able to get out of the house to safely do “non-essential” activities like camping or hiking, much less a full-blown vacation, we are very grateful for several mini-vacays we had right before we were ordered to shelter in place.